What made you think of Broadsided for this poem?

 Poet Barbara de la Cuesta: I recently rode the Red Line in Boston from end to end, and there was nothing interesting to read overhead.

 What inspires you in this poem?
 What drew you to it?

-Artist Millian Giang Pham: The experience of reading this poem is very meta in the best sense; there are so many layers of experience, translation, and reinterpretation.
+Artist Millian Pham Lien Giang: The experience of reading this poem is very meta in the best sense; there are so many layers of experience, translation, and reinterpretation.
 I’m drawn to the fact that it’s an articulation of a particular experience of viewing Diego Rivera’s painting, which is itself a reinterpretation and representation of a historical event, and that the poem has multiple languages.

-Artist Millian Giang Pham: I would love to see this broadside get framed and presented next to Rivera’s painting at the Philadelphia Museum of Art.
+Artist Millian Pham Lien Giang: I would love to see this broadside get framed and presented next to Rivera’s painting at the Philadelphia Museum of Art.